htn-dev/AWS/Migrate to RDS/Readme.md

 In addition, Installing a required patch can be struggling and waste more time.

+Business' labor costs can be increased because they must pay for the overtime hours.

 Migrating to Amazon RDS eliminates the burden of manually performing common database maintenance tasks, such as backups, patch installation, and upgrades.
 As a fully managed service, Amazon RDS performs these tasks automatically.